Local moving companies in North Dakota

 Des Moines sources: Zumper, Zillow, Numbeo

-- Rent in Des Moines is about 26% higher than in North Dakota.
-Be sure to factor in the higher move-in costs and monthly rent when budgeting for your move.
+- Rent in Des Moines is about 26% higher than in North Dakota, so make sure to budget extra for your monthly rent.

-- Salaries in Des Moines are typically about 21% lower than in North Dakota.
-Be sure to reassess your finances and update your budget before making the move.
+- Salaries in Des Moines are usually about 21% lower than in North Dakota.
+Make sure to review your finances and adjust your budget before you relocate.

 How life is different in Des Moines from North Dakota